electerious/Lychee/readme.md

 ![Lychee](http://l.electerious.com/uploads/big/136b4779d133a94666d5f0d151b8ea2f.png)
 ![Lychee](http://l.electerious.com/uploads/big/580f1300f884c330fa34b652decb0571.png)

 Lychee is a free photo-management tool, which runs on your server or web-space.
 Installing is a matter of seconds.
 Upload, manage and share photos like from a native application.
 Lychee comes with everything you need and all your photos are stored securely.
+Try the [Live Demo](http://electerious.com/lychee_demo/) or read more on our [Website](http://lychee.electerious.com).

 ## Installation